anaxios/docker-stacks/README.md

 *I have tried to make the configuration as automatic as I know how.
 Most of the cofiguration should be done in the .env files.*

+> NOTE: You do not have to restart the Traefik container.
+Traefik uses labels from these containers to dynamically configure itself.

 ### Setup the `.env`

 - Copy the `example.env` file and name it `.env`.